 Call 911 for police and ambulance if needed

 If you haven’t already, call 911 and follow their instructions.
-Even if there are no physical injuries, you may need the police to respond in order to direct traffic, help clear the road, and write an accident report on the accident.
+Even if there are no physical injuries, you may need the police to respond in order to direct traffic, help clear the road, and write a Utah accident report.
 Not all accidents in Utah will require a police officer to arrive, but you can still ask for a report to be filed in some states.
 In fact, many states require reporting an accident within a limited amount of time.
 Sometimes, this is done by the insurance or the police along with their reports.

 When the police or emergency responders arrive, follow their orders and do your best to note what the responders do and what kind of care was necessary on the scene.
 If the police are involved, do they take action against a driver, issue a sobriety test, or arrest anyone?
 Make a note of what takes place and try to record the names and badge numbers of the responders for use in your claim.
 Depending on the severity of the car crash, these details may play a vital role in proving fault or other liability issues.